 Hosted by Jay Siegel and Scott Breen this eco podcast is their words “Sustainability is too ambiguous.
 Our podcast defines it.”
 I love that!
-Each show focusses on a different topic and features a wide range of great experts.
+Each show focuses on a different topic and features a wide range of great experts.
 They are a funny duo that offers some really great insight into each topic.

 Episode 54: Racism and the Modern Environmental Movement with Faith Briggs (Global Works Community Fund)

 The candid conversation with Briggs is amazing.
 She talks about how the social justice movement exists outside of inter-sectionalism.
 And the origins of how certain movements have done more harm than good for people of colour.
-It’s MUST see or in this case must listen.
+It’s MUST see or in this case, must listen.

 Episode 25: Reclaiming Indigenous Rights to Food Sovereignty

-Host Sapna Mulki interviews Dr. Mariaelena Huambachano, an Assistant Professor in the Department of Civil Society and Community Studies and Director of Biodiversity Protection and Indigeneity at University of Wisconsin, about public food policies for food sovereignty and the role of Indigenous knowledge to improve food security and environmental policies.
+Host Sapna Mulki interviews Dr. Mariaelena Huambachano, an Assistant Professor in the Department of Civil Society and Community Studies and Director of Biodiversity Protection and Indigeneity at the University of Wisconsin, about public food policies for food sovereignty and the role of Indigenous knowledge to improve food security and environmental policies.

-I had the change to meet and talk to host Brooke McAlary when she stopped by CTV (my day job) to talk about her new book SLOW.
+I had the chance to meet and talk to host Brooke McAlary when she stopped by CTV (my day job) to talk about her new book SLOW.
 Which BTW is really good, I highly recommend it.